 Lady Flower Gardens is a Part 9 Corporation (Alberta) registered Not-For-Profit.
-We are located on a 5-acre community development garden and we have shared access to a 75-acre old growth forest along the North Saskatchewan River, as well as a 90-person insulated yurt, which is used for community development events.
+We are located 15 - acres of agricultural lands and we have shared access to a 75-acre old growth forest along the North Saskatchewan River, as well as a 90-person insulated yurt, which is used for community development events.

 From year to year, Lady Flower Gardens (LFG) develops unique land use agreements with different member agencies.
 We are deliberate in partnering with agencies that support mental health and wellness with disadvantaged Edmontonians through access to wilderness and agricultural lands.

 The land use agreements are as diverse as the member agencies.
-However, all the agreements include various land based activities that full-fill at least one of the following objectives for LFG members who are at risk of being marginalized.
+However, all the agreements include various land based activities that full-fill at least one of the three objectives with people who face significant obstacles to their health and wellness.

 1) Experiential learning i.e. - learning about the different fauna and flora in the forest while actually in the forest.